About us

 Shannon Roncari

 Having been a service user of various third sector organisations and programmes within Camden, she understands first-hand how vital accessible opportunities are to our children and young people’s safety and development.
 As a result, she is passionate about giving back to the community that helped her to grown.
-Alongside her work with YCF, She is also an Ambassador and community champion at Fitzrovia Youth In Action.
+Alongside her work with YCF, she also volunteers her time to Camden's residents panel, and The Traveller Movements' advisory group.

 -